 - What are our top priorities?
 What do we value the most?

-- What’s our company responsibility for making sure that everyone is cared for properly, demanding accountability, helping people succeed and reaching out to help when people are struggling?
+- What’s our company responsible for making sure that everyone is cared for properly, demanding accountability, helping people succeed, and reaching out to help when people are struggling?

 Build your company’s mission and values into everything.
 Start new employees off with an orientation that talks about the real culture of the company.
-Survey employees regularly to find out how the values of the business play out real time.
+Survey employees regularly to find out how the values of the business play out in real-time.
 Listen in on conversations.
-Where there are challenges, ask if the company’s goals are front and center, and if everyone is fully engaged in achieving those goals.
+Where there are challenges, ask if the company’s goals are front and center and if everyone is fully engaged in achieving those goals.
 Look at how well employees are able to discuss differences with respect and regard for each other.
 Set a zero-tolerance policy for picking on people.
-Replace the attitude of attack and blame with one of listen in order to learn and understand.
+Replace the attitude of attack and blame with one of listening in order to learn and understand.

 As an owner, make sure you’re on point.